Gazizmakhanov/PROJECT_1/README.md

  Project goal:
 1. To find 4 biggest factors that make customers churn
-2. Make reccommendations on changes
+2. Make reccommendations on changes to bring the churn rate down